isarnassiri/scQCEA/README.md

 #### Transfer QC metrics summary to the Inputs folder

-Before running the `GenerateInteractiveQCReport()` function, you need to transfer `metrics_summary.csv` and `samples.metadata` files to the Inputs/ folder.
-You can use `MetricsSummary.sh` script to automatise transferring files for a scRNA-Seq project (e.g., P230078) as follows:
+Before running the `GenerateInteractiveQCReport()` function, you need to transfer the `metrics_summary.csv` and `samples.metadata` files to the Inputs/ folder.
+You can use the `MetricsSummary.sh` script to automatise transferring files for a scRNA-Seq project (e.g., P230078) as follows:

-You need to copy the MetricsSummary.sh script available at [LINK](https://github.com/isarnassiri/scQCEA/tree/CellTypeEnrichmentAnalysis_for_Multiple_Samples) to the folder of inputs files.
+You need to copy MetricsSummary.sh script to the folder of inputs files.

 ```{r,eval=FALSE}
 #- copy MetricsSummary.sh script to the project folder: